 Orchids are usually divided into two types; epiphytic orchids and terrestrial orchids.
 Epiphytic orchids don’t need much soil because they attach themselves to host plants, whereas terrestrial orchids grow in soil.
 In general, terrestrial orchids grow better outdoors than epiphytic orchids.
 Some types of orchids are also suitable for growing in water.

 The types of orchids that you can grow outside also depend on your climate.
 Most orchids can grow in USDA Zones 8 to 12.
 However, some terrestrial orchids can grow in areas as low as Zone 4.
-Keep in mind that most orchids cannot handle frost or extremely cold temperatures.
+Keep in mind that most orchids cannot handle frost or extremely cold temperatures (for more, see our in-depth guide to orchid plant care in winter).

 Tips for Growing Orchids Outside